Robust Stance Detection: Understanding Public Perceptions in Social Media: Experiments

 \subsection{Evaluation and Results}

-\autoref{tab:cross-domain-single-target} and \autoref{tab:cross-domain-cross-target} summarize the comparative performance of the baseline and proposed models with respect to the accuracy and AUC (in parentheses).
+\autoref{tab:cross-domain-single-target} and \autoref{tab:cross-domain-cross-target} summarize the comparative performance of the baseline and proposed models concerning the accuracy and AUC (in parentheses).

-\textbf{Q1:} In this experiment, the proposed approach and the domain-adaptive baselines used a fixed portion (30\%) of the target domain data during counterfactual data generation.
+\textbf{Q1:} In this experiment, the proposed approach and the domain-adaptive baselines used a fixed portion (30\%) of the target domain data during counterfactual data generation and maintained the same ratio in the training set.
 The models were trained on a single domain and tested on both source and target domains for stance detection for a single target of interest from the source domain.
 Our results provide some evidence that even when the target of interest is contained in the source domain, performance in the target domain generally degrades for all models.
 The \textit{Performance Degradation} in the table highlights how a model's performance changes when shifting from the source domain to the target domain.
-We observe that all of the models exhibit performance degradation which confirms the difference between domains.
+We observe that all models exhibit performance degradation, confirming the difference between domains.

 \textbf{Q2:} The results of our experiments on the cross-domain cross-target setting, as presented in \autoref{tab:cross-domain-cross-target}, demonstrate the performance of our approach and the baselines.
 In this setting, we augment the training set of baselines with a small portion (30\%) of data from the target domain.
 The results of our experiments suggest that the proposed approach is more effective than the domain-adaptive baselines.
-Specifically, our approach surpasses all baselines in terms of average accuracy and AUC score, underscoring its suitability for the cross-domain cross-target context.
+Specifically, our approach surpasses all baselines regarding average accuracy and AUC score, underscoring its suitability for the cross-domain cross-target context.
 Furthermore, these results underscore the robustness of our approach to variations in the target domain, a strength attributable to our counterfactual data generation technique which is tailored to produce data that better represents the target domain.